Density estimation using the perceptron: Introduction

-From the algorithmic point of view our message is the following.
-If one has access to a parametric family of generators sampling from $\nu_\theta$ with $\theta \in \R^p$ being the parameter and assuming that one can compute $\nabla_\theta$ of the generator forward pass, e.g., via pushforward of a reference distribution under a smooth transport map or neural network-based models \cite{wang2022minimax,marzouk2023distribution}, then one can fit $\theta$ to the empirical sample $\nu_n$ by running stochastic gradient descent steps: \begin{itemize} \item sample $m$ samples from $\nu_\theta$ and form the empirical distribution $\nu'_m$, \item compute the loss $\cal E_1(\nu'_m, \nu_n)$ and backpropagate the gradient with respect to $\theta$, \item update $\theta \leftarrow \theta - \eta \nabla_\theta \cal E_1(\nu'_m, \nu_n)$. \end{itemize} Note that the computation of $\cal E_1(\nu'_m,\nu_n)$ according to~\eqref{eqn:gen energy} requires $\cal O(n^2+m^2)$ steps and is friendly to gradient evaluations.
+Overall, our message from an algorithmic point of view is as follows: assuming one has access to a parametric family of generators sampling from $\nu_\theta$ for parameters $\theta \in \mathbb{R}^p$, and if one can compute $\nabla_\theta$ of the generator forward pass, e.g., via pushforward of a reference distribution under a smooth transport map or neural network-based models (\cite{wang2022minimax, marzouk2023distribution}), then one can fit $\theta$ to the empirical sample $\nu_n$ by running stochastic gradient descent steps: \begin{itemize} \item sample $m$ samples from $\nu_\theta$ and form the empirical distribution $\nu_m^{\prime}$, \item compute the loss $\mathcal{E}_\gamma\left(\nu_m^{\prime}, \nu_n\right)$ and backpropagate the gradient with respect to $\theta$, \item update $\theta \leftarrow \theta-\eta \nabla_\theta \mathcal{E}_\gamma\left(\nu_m^{\prime}, \nu_n\right)$ for some step size $\eta$. \end{itemize} Again, computing $\cal E_\gamma(\nu'_m,\nu_n)$ via \eqref{eqn:gen energy} requires $O(n^2+m^2)$ steps and is gradient-friendly.
+Note, though, that obtaining and certifying good parameterizations for generators with densities satisfying Sobolev norm constraints is nontrivial and may require careful regularization.
+In this work, however, our focus will be on the discriminator part of GANs, as opposed to the generator.